-The Elementary Inclusive Program provides students with one of the most clinically rich teacher education programs in the nation.
-Our student teaching experience spans two semesters (three for dual-certification students) and is designed to prepare you for a smooth transition to a full-time teaching career.
+The Elementary Inclusive Program provides students with one of the nation's most clinically rich teacher education programs.
+Our student teaching experience spans two semesters and is designed to prepare you for a smooth transition to a full-time teaching career.

-As a student teacher, you will join a full-time New York City teacher in his or her elementary school classroom.
+As a student teacher, you will join a full-time New York City teacher in their elementary school classroom.
 You will support students, collaborate on lesson planning, lead learning experiences, analyze and act upon assessment data, and become an integral part of the school community.
-The student teaching experience takes place for four days a week across two full semesters.
+The student teaching experience takes place three and a half days a week across two full semesters.

-By the end of your time in the field, you will have taught across all subject areas, received coaching from your cooperating teacher and a TC-based field supervisor, and taken the lead for a full week of instruction.
+By the end of your second student teaching semester, you will have taught across all subject areas, received coaching from your cooperating teacher and a TC-based field supervisor, and taken the lead for an entire week of instruction.

 We place students in a diversity of New York City public schools, most of which are long-standing partners of our program.
 We ensure that nearly every classroom we work with serves students with diagnosed disabilities.
 It is also important to us that our graduate students gain experience working with children who represent different racial groups, ethnicities, languages, socio-economic strata, religions, nationalities and family structures.

 In addition, we are committed to giving our students two very different student teaching placements during their time with us; this allows student teachers to gain a breadth of experience as well as insight into their own preferences prior to embarking on their teaching careers.
 For example, we aim to provide students with an “upper grades” placement and a “lower grades” placement, two different structures for serving students with disabilities, and two very different schooling contexts.